 Old school printmaking is a adorable think to practice.

-As everything is so disposable in this time, fast and measurable in quarter economics, graphic arts are not.
+As everything is so disposable in this time, fast and measurable in quarter economics, graphic art is not.
 It takes enormous amount of time to make a single plate, and after that actual printmaking with inks and wet papers is another task to do.

 And that’s why I love it.
 When loading time with something or someone, you gain value in it.
 Making a major, undoable mistake with your copper plate puts you in situation, when you just have to accept it and find the new path with your work.